Administration of Muslim Law Act: Background

 In 1915, the Mohamed Advisory Board was formed, expanding their scope to “religious affairs, customs, health and conditions.”
 The board was renamed as the Muslim Advisory Board in 1945.
 The board continued to work after the Mohamed Advisory Board, advising the Government on matters regarding the Muslim community in Singapore, and matters that needed the regard of the Muslim community’s point of view.

 In 1957, while Singapore was under self-rule, the Singapore Legislative Assembly established the Syariah Court through the Muslim Ordinance.
 The Court claimed jurisdiction of cases whereby both parties were Muslim who were involved in matrimonial disputes.

 Centralised Islamic authority

-The idea of a centralised authority, a Majlis, was developing over the Malay states.
+The idea of a centralised authority, a Majlis, was developing over in the Malay states.
 Talks about a centralised governing body in Singapore started in 1948, calling for the creation of a new centralised Muslim authority or enabling a currently existing organisation to represent Muslims in Singapore.
 In 1960, four Muslim organisations – Muslim Advisory Board, All-Malaya Muslim Missionary Society, Singapore Religious Teachers’ Association and the Mohammadiah Movement – voiced out the need to create a centralised authority that “unites all sections of the Muslim community.”
 Ahmad bin Ibrahim, Singapore’s State Advocate General at that time, headed this movement.